Back to Blog

 Consumer Choice and Competitive Advantage

 Before Right to Repair protections, dealerships held a monopoly on repairs.
 They set prices without competition.
 Now, independent shops can access the same diagnostic tools and repair information.
 This creates real competition.
 Prices fall.
 Service quality improves.
 You choose based on reputation, price, and convenience, not manufacturer restrictions.
 Your local family-owned shop can now compete on equal footing with big dealerships.
+If you want to explore this in more detail, Why 65% of Canadians Are Switching to Independent Mechanics in 2026 adds practical context.

 Frequently Asked Questions